Nordea's business is audited, internally as well as externally.

 The Board is responsible for setting and overseeing an adequate and effective Internal Control Framework.
 The Internal Control Framework includes the control functions and the Risk Management Framework and covers the whole Nordea Group.

-The Internal Control Framework is designed to ensure effective and efficient operations, adequate identification, measurement and mitigation of risks, prudent conduct of business, sound administrative and accounting procedures, reliability of financial and non-financial information reported or disclosed (both internally and externally) and compliance with laws, regulations, supervisory requirements and the Nordea Group Internal Rules.
+The Internal Control Framework is designed to ensure effective and efficient operations, adequate identification, measurement and mitigation of risks, prudent conduct of business, sound administrative and accounting procedures, reliability of financial and non-financial information reported or disclosed (both internally and externally) and that compliance risk stays within risk appetite.

 The internal control process is carried out by the Board, senior management, risk management functions and other staff at Nordea and is based on five main components: control environment, risk assessment, control activities, information and communication as well as monitoring.
 The internal control process aims to create the necessary fundamentals for the entire organisation to contribute to the effectiveness and high quality of internal control through, for instance, clear definitions, assignments of roles and responsibilities and common tools and procedures.

 Roles and responsibilities with respect to internal control and risk management are divided into three lines of defence.
-In the first line of defence, the business organisation and Group Functions are risk owners, and thus responsible for conductiong their business within risk exposure limits and risk appetite and in accordance with the Internal Control Framework.
+In the first line of defence, the business organisation and group functions are risk owners, and thus responsible for conducting their business within risk exposure limits and the risk appetite and in accordance with the Internal Control Framework.

-Group Internal Audit, which is the third line of defense, performs audits and provides the Board with an assessment of the overall effectiveness of the governance, and risk and risk control framework, together with an analysis of themes and trends emerging from internal audit work and their impact on the organisation's risk profile.
+GIA, which is the third line of defence, performs audits and provides the Board with an assessment of the overall effectiveness of the governance and risk and control framework, together with an analysis of themes and trends emerging from internal audit work and their impact on the organisation’s risk profile.

 According to the Articles of Association, the auditor of Nordea Bank Abp shall be an audit firm with the auditor-in-charge being an Authorized Public Accountant (APA).
 The term of office for the auditor expires at the end of the annual general meeting following the election.